-In order to have your business included in the Business Register, you will require a trade name (company name).
+In order to have your business included in the Commercial Register, you will require a trade name (company name).

 6.Register as an employer for payroll taxes and social security

 7. Check whether you require certain professional qualifications

 You do not require a separate qualification to establish a business in the Netherlands.
 However, you are only allowed to practise certain professions if you meet certain requirements.